Aliaksandr-Nakhaika/ai-dial-models-parameters/README.md

 Pay attention that we are using DIAL Unified protol and all parameters that are not present in here https://dialx.ai/dial_api#operation/sendChatCompletionRequest must be provided as `{"custom_fields": {"configuration": {CUSTOM_PARAMETERS} }}`.
-More about `custom_fields` read here https://dialx.ai/dial_api#operation/sendChatCompletionRequest it is the last parameter described in documentation!
+More about `custom_fields` read here https://dialx.ai/dial_api#operation/sendChatCompletionRequest it is the last parameter described in documentation.

 ---